We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Stretching over 2,000 km from Lizard Island in the north down to Great Palm Island in the south, the Great Barrier Reef is the world's largest coral reef system and the only such structure, made up of living organisms, actually visible from space.
 The main attraction for divers of the Great Barrier Reef is the dizzying array of marine life it supports, much of which is believed to be endemic, showcasing the best of Australia scuba diving.
 A more specific attraction of the reef is that it's the breeding ground for 6 species of turtle, attracted by a varied menu of seagrass.
 The olive ridley, hawksbill, leather back, green, flatback and loggerhead turtle are all frequently spotted at various sites on the reef.

 The Great Barrier Reef is also a veritable playground for dolphins, whales and porpoises, including humpback whales, minke whales and Indo-Pacific humpback dolphins.
 Around 30 species have been recorded in the marine park.
-Dugongs are also commonly spotted.
-Of sharks, scuba diving in Australia and the Great Barrier Reef. has no shortage, with 125 recorded species of shark, stingray or chimera lurking about the reef or on the sandy bottoms, at home among the endless offerings of choice tidbits.
+Dugongs are also commonly spotted by divers.
+Of sharks, Australia and the Great Barrier Reef has no shortage, with 125 recorded species of shark, stingray or chimera lurking about the reef or on the sandy bottoms, at home among the endless offerings of choice tidbits.

 The corals of the Great Barrier Reef also harbour over 1,500 species of fish, including clownfish, red-throat emperor, red bass, several species of snapper and coral trout, lionfish, stonefish and many more.
 In a demonstration of marine diversity, even saltwater crocodiles have a connection to the reef.
 Thankfully they are restricted to marshes and mangroves on the Australian coastline and pose no threat to scuba divers.